Emergency Food Distribution Network

 Digitizing food distribution to feed more and waste less.

 Food waste is a challenge in the best of times.
-More than half of the food produced in Canada is lost or wasted while one in eight families faces food insecurity.
+In Canada, 58% of food produced is either lost or wasted, while one in eight families faces food insecurity.
 At the same time, Canada has no central communication tool to connect food businesses to charities and potential buyers for unsold food.

 The situation has worsened during the COVID-19 pandemic with disruptions to food supply chains due to a lack of restaurant demand, increased grocery store demands and delivery challenges.